rishavhav/sandbox-union/README.md

 # SandBox Union Project

 Welcome to the SandBox Union Question.
-This is a React project for wrestling tournament.
+This is a React + Tailwind CSS project for wrestling tournament.

 ## How to Run the Project